Frank Gibson Jr.: United Kingdom career

+Return to New Zealand

 Returning to New Zealand, Gibson formed "Space Case", the first New Zealand jazz-funk band, producing three albums and performing regularly.
 In 1992 Gibson joined the Western Australia Academy of Performing Arts at the Edith Cowan University, as full-time lecturer in jazz music for five years.

 In New Zealand those he recorded with include Alan Broadbent, John Hanlon, Malcolm McNeill, and Joy Yates & Dave MacRae.
 His album with Mike Nock, Open Door, won the 1987 Best Jazz Album in New Zealand in 1987, Gibson's second such award (of three).
 He played live at the 1990 Commonwealth Games opening ceremony.

-He currently (2007) leads a quartet with which features Matt Clohesy on bass, Sam Keevers on piano, and Jamie Oehlers on tenor sax.
+In 2007, he led a quartet with which features Matt Clohesy on bass, Sam Keevers on piano, and Jamie Oehlers on tenor sax.